Red Bull Rampage revives an iconic venue for 2024

 Bike

 For the 2024 event, the men will compete at the 2018/19 site, which previously hosted two memorable Red Bull Rampage competitions.
-It is the steepest and tallest of all the previous venues, adding 150 feet of vertical to the start.
+It is the steepest and tallest of all the previous venues, adding 150ft (46m) of vertical to the start.
 The lines are much more fall line, precipitously dropping from the summit to the base.
-For the inaugural women’s event, the women will compete at a new site looker’s left of the 2018/19 venue, working with a fresh canvas to build their lines.
+For the inaugural women’s event, the women will compete at a new site to the left of the 2018/19 venue, working with a fresh canvas to build their lines.
 Their venue is the first new competition site introduced since 2018.

-The 2018/19 course had many fan-favorite features that became part of the contest's lore.
-This venue was uniquely covered with colossal boulders, and a few athletes saw these rocks as an opportunity rather than an obstacle to avoid.
+The 2018/19 course had many fan-favourite features that became part of the contest's lore.
+This venue was uniquely covered with colossal boulders and a few athletes saw these rocks as an opportunity rather than an obstacle to avoid.

 Brandon Semenuk also craftily used a boulder in his 2019 winning line.
 The four-time champion created a unique on-off feature with a giant boulder, which fed him into the steepest part of his run: a technical double drop.
 Another standout from his line was a lilypad on-off in the middle of a vast cliff drop, which, during his final 2019 run, he linked together with a flat-drop backflip.
 Top to bottom, Semenuk’s line felt plucked from one of his trademark film projects.